ShivangShandilya/SDE-Sheet/CONTRIBUTING.md

 ## 🛡️ License

-CodeOpsEditor is licensed under the MIT LICENSE - see the [`LICENSE`](https://github.com/ShivangShandilya/SDE-Sheet/blob/main/LICENSE.md) file for details.
+SDE-Sheet is licensed under the MIT LICENSE - see the [`LICENSE`](https://github.com/ShivangShandilya/SDE-Sheet/blob/main/LICENSE.md) file for details.

 ## 🙏 Support